 All this happens because the ultra-passive Doormats do not like conflict and do not want to upset anyone.

-How do you deal with the passive people problem?
+How do you manage the passive person problem?

 Assertively managing difficult personality types at work can be something of a nightmare for many line managers and supervisors.
 Some managers seem to have the amazing knack of effectively and confidently with the difficult personality types they encounter.
 If they can do it why can’t you?

-To get the low-down on assertively and effectively managing these and many more difficult personality types why not check out one of my latest books “Assertively Managing Difficult People” by me Andrew D. Pope
+To get the low-down on assertively and effectively managing these and many more difficult personality types why not check out one of my latest books “Assertively Managing Difficult People” by Andrew D. Pope.

 Subscribe to get my latest news and content by email.